-The lodge was built in the 1980s and was originally a privately run inn as the Tlell River House.
-After changing ownership, it then became a trophy bear-hunting lodge, and was closed to the non-hunting public.
+The lodge, which was built in the 1980s, was originally a privately-run inn named Tlell River House.
+After changing ownership, it became a trophy bear-hunting lodge and closed to the non-hunting public.
 In 1995, the Council of Haida Nation called for the end of the recreational bear hunt on Haida Gwaii, and successfully retired the last remaining bear hunting licenses by purchasing the property via the Haida Enterprise Corporation.

-In 2012 the lodge reopened as the Haida House at Tllaal, and began welcoming visitors seeking Haida cultural experiences.
+In 2012 the lodge reopened as the Haida House at Tllaal, and began welcoming visitors seeking authentic cultural experiences.

-In 2015 the property next door was purchased, adding another 44 acres of pristine land to the Haida House’s existing 8 acres.
-The Haida House is an advocate of Aboriginal Tourism and a ‘leave no footprint’ philosophy.
+In 2015 Haida House acquired the neighbouring property, thereby adding another 44 acres of pristine land to our existing 8 acres.
+Haida House is an advocate of Aboriginal Tourism and employs a ‘leave no footprint’ philosophy.

 Haida House is 100% Haida-owned.
 Our team is dedicated to offering an authentic Haida Gwaii experience, enhanced by regionally-inspired cuisine and immersive eco-adventures and arts, culture and heritage programming.
 Cultural preservation is vital to our community, and Haida House is passionate about sharing our proud heritage and vibrant living culture with our guests and future generations.

 We are also stewards of the land, and fiercely protect its wild unspoiled beauty.
 As such, Haida House is Sustainable Tourism Gold Certified and managed to the highest environmental standards.
 Every element is guided by the Haida concept of Yahguudang: respect for all living things and the interdependence that binds us.
 Nature is always our inspiration.